Contact Us Today (424) 372-3112

 Prostitution & Solicitation Law in California - Penal Code 647(b)

-Under California Penal Code 647(b) prostitution is a misdemeanor offense.
+Under California Penal Code 647(b), prostitution is a misdemeanor offense.
 Prostitution is not just exchanging money for sexual intercourse, but also the exchange of money for any lewd act between two people.
-In general terms, a lewd act is touching of the private parts of another individual with the intent purpose to arouse or satisfy a a sexual desire.

-In order to be convicted, which applies to both the person soliciting prostitution services and the person providing prostitution services, the prosecution has to prove beyond a reasonable doubt that you offered or accepted an offer to engage in an prostitution, you had specific intent to engage in prostitution, and you performed some type of action to accomplish the act of prostitution.
+In order to be convicted, which applies to both the person soliciting prostitution services and the person providing prostitution services, the prosecution has to prove beyond a reasonable doubt that you offered or accepted an offer to engage in prostitution, you had specific intent to engage in prostitution, and you performed some type of action to accomplish the act of prostitution.

 If convicted, California law does not require you to register as a sex offender.
-However, the court may still order you to register if they find that you committed the offense out of sexual compulsion or for sexual gratification.
-Since sex offender registration is not an automated process in a prostitution or solicitation conviction, it is critical that your criminal defense lawyer know how to present your case in a favorable manner in order to prevent you from having to register.
+However, the court may still order you to register if it finds that you committed the offense out of sexual compulsion or for sexual gratification.

 Legal Penalties

-A human trafficking offense is covered under California Penal Code Section 236.1 and is described as an unlawful trade in human beings against their will for commercial sexual exploitation or forced labor.
-Pimping and pandering laws under California Penal Code 266h & 266i deal with the facilitation of – and receiving financial compensation from acts of commercial sex.
+A human trafficking offense is covered under California Penal Code Section 236.1.
+It is described as an unlawful trade in human beings against their will for commercial sexual exploitation or forced labor.

 Contact Us To Review Your Case